 When you think about your website's visible face AND it's invisible face too, both at the same time, you're being considerate to people, search engines, bots, AI scanners, and all the other important detectors.

-Yes, "users" of our websites today really are both human and software.
+Yes, "users" of our websites today really are both human and software-based.
 We have people, bots or scanners, and even friendly artificial Intelligence "robots".

 There will be more varieties interacting with our websites in the coming years.
 If you get your website updated now, you'll be well positioned to serve your visitors, customers, clients today, tomorrow, and beyond.

-So please don't forget: your "invisible" website really is just as important as your visible site.
+So please don't forget: your "invisible" website face really is just as important as your visible site.

 Even better, getting this essential work done can be an affordable investment.